azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
  ```

 If you type in the TextField then you will notice that the body is fired each time.
-The main reason is that the @State variable name is getting new values from the TextField.
-But that does not mean that the all the views inside the body are getting re-rendered.
-Only, the views that are changed are getting re-rendered.
-So in the above code, only TextField is getting re-rendered.
+The main reason is that the @State variable **name** is getting new values from the TextField and it is causing the body to be reevaluated.
+But that does not mean that all views inside the body are getting rerendered.
+Only, the views that are changed are getting rerendered.
+So in the above code, only TextField is getting rerendered but that is the only one getting changed.

-In the same way when using the @EnvironmentObject, several views may get revaluated but only those who needs to be re-rendered are rendered again.
-If you are getting unwanted re-rendering then you can always split your @EnvironmentObject into multiple objects.
+In the same way when using the @EnvironmentObject, several views may get revaluated but only those who needs to be rerendered are rendered again.
+If you are getting unwanted rerendering then you can always split your @EnvironmentObject into multiple objects.
 This is shown in my article [Slicing Global State in SwiftUI Using Multiple EnvironmentObjects](https://azamsharp.com/2022/07/01/slicing-environment-object.html).

 ## Resources